FarsetLabs/farsetlabs.github.io/README.md

 You should follow the [Feature Branch Workflow][feature-branch-workflow] when contributing.

-We have two main branches:

-- `master` - Represents the [live website][farsetlabs]
-- `develop` - Ongoing improvements to the site that are not live yet
+We have one main branch, `master`, which represents the [live website][farsetlabs].
+Ongoing improvements to the site that are not live yet live in feature branches, either on this repository or its forks.

-Our main working branch is `develop`, please branch from here for your changes.
+Please branch from the latest `master` for your changes.

 If you do not have access to our repository, please fork us on Github and submit your branch through a pull request.